Is Four Corners on your bucket list?

 I love unique and authentic destinations and think that Four Corners Monument is worth the drive.
 It's a must on any Monument Valley trip and an easy side trip from Mesa Verde National Park in Colorado.
 It would also be a good day trip from Arches or Canyonlands National Parks in Utah.

 Where: Just off of U.S. Highway 160, about 6 miles north of Teec Nos Pos, Arizona.

 Amenities: Primitive toilets and picnic tables.
+Large unpaved parking lot for vehicles of all sizes.
 Fry bread and souvenirs may be available from vendors.